October 6, 2014

 During the week the weather was absolutely beautiful, thus allowing delegates to get out around the grounds of the UAW Education Center and explore the grandness of northern Michigan.

 As usual, the week came to a quick halt, the hugs and handshakes were many as the delegates left enthused, re-energized and up to the task of carrying on a longstanding tradition with the UAW Veterans to continue our service not only to our union, our membership but also to our great country.
-Thank you UAW and each delegate for the opportunity and the experience, this makes us all better union members, citizens and picveterans as we Continue to Serve.
+Thank you UAW and each delegate for the opportunity and the experience, this makes us all better union members, citizens and veterans as we Continue to Serve.